A growth mindset unlocks success, happiness, and fulfillment.

 If you want to change your mindset, you must do the hard work of examining yourself, your thoughts, and your belief systems.

 Some of it may be painful.
 In doing your shadow work, you may uncover truths about yourself that make you uncomfortable.
-That’s okay – identifying these personal discomforts are critical to growth.
+That’s okay – identifying these personal discomforts is critical to growth.

 Identify What You Want